Pyrophyllite: Meaning, Properties and Uses

 Notable localities of the mineral include Australia, Italy, Switzerland and the United States.
 Collectible specimens usually come from North Carolina, while the yellow variety is usual for Gundagai, New south Wales.

-See also Lepidolite: Meaning, Properties and Uses
+See also Black Diamond: Properties, Meaning and Uses

 Meaning and properties of the pyrophyllite stone